-- Advective feedback and convective feedback from sections 6.2.1, 6.2.2 in Dijkstra (2000) and from the original Lenderink and Haarsma (1994); Hysteresis from Fig. 8 in Lenderink and Haarsma (1994) and "potentially convective" regions in their GCM from Fig. 11. - Flip-flop oscillations (Welander1982\flip\flop.m) and loop oscillations (Dijkstra, 2000, sections 6.2.3, 6.2.4); The Lenderink and Haarsma (1994) model, when put in the regime without any steady states, shows exactly the same flip-flop oscillations, yet without the artificial convection threshold necessary in Welander's model.
+- Advective feedback and convective feedback from sections 6.2.1, 6.2.2 in Dijkstra (2000), both show why we expect temperature and salinity to play independent roles. - (time permitting:) multiple convective equilibria from Lenderink and Haarsma (1994), hysteresis from Fig. 8 in this paper, and "potentially convective" regions in their GCM from Fig. 11. - Flip-flop oscillations (Welander1982_flip_flop.m) and loop oscillations (Dijkstra, 2000, sections 6.2.3, 6.2.4); (The Lenderink and Haarsma (1994) model, when put in the regime without any steady states, shows exactly the same flip-flop oscillations, yet without the artificial convection threshold necessary in Welander's model).

-- Analysis of relaxation oscillations following Strogatz (1994) example 7.5.1 pages 212-213, or nonlinear dynamics course notes: slow phase and fast phases. - Winton's deep decoupling oscillations will be covered below as part of DO events.
+- Analysis of relaxation oscillations following Strogatz (1994) example 7.5.1 pages 212-213, or nonlinear dynamics course notes: slow phase and fast phases. - Winton's deep decoupling oscillations may be covered below as part of DO events.
+Welander's flip-flop oscillations essentially cover this, except note that the convection also affects the overturning circulation leading to strong MOC variability/ relaxation oscillations.

-4.4 Additional variability mechanisms, stochastic excitation
+4.4 Stochastically driven MOC variability